compscidr/awm-lib-server/README.md

 alternative to other libraries and apps which provide similar collection of bandwidth tests and device density, but often do so with closed source, closed data or entirely closed initiatives.

+The requests are processed by the `index.php` file which is setup to handle POST requests with `Content-Type` set to `application/json`.
+If the requests are malformed or missing mandatory fields, HTTP errors are thrown and an error message is returned in the body.

 ```
 {
   "awm-measure": {